jspsych/jsPsych/docs/support/migration-v8.md

 In version 7.x, jsPsych's `pluginAPI` class exposed WebAudio and HTML5 audio APIs through `getAudioBuffer()`.
 However, this required different implementations done by the developer to account for each API.
 In version 8.x, we've removed this in favor of `getAudioPlayer()`, which handles both API choices under the hood.

-This change only effects plugin developers.
+This change only affects plugin developers.
 If you want to update to use the new `getAudioPlayer()`, it is recommend that you call this new method using the `await` syntax, which requires an asynchronous `trial` function:
 ```js
 const audio = await jsPsych.pluginAPI.getAudioPlayer('my-sound.mp3');
 ```